-Q1 2026 has already seen over $450 million drained from crypto projects.
-Then April started with the Drift Protocol exploit — $285 million gone in under an hour.
+Q1 2026 saw hundreds of millions drained from crypto projects.
+Then April opened with the Drift Protocol exploit — a notable governance and infrastructure attack that hit one of Solana's larger perpetuals exchanges.
 Here's what happened and what it means for builders.

-On April 1, 2026, attackers compromised Drift Protocol, a Solana-based perpetual futures exchange, draining approximately $285 million.
-Drift's TVL dropped from $550M to under $300M, and the DRIFT token fell 40%.
+On April 1, 2026, attackers compromised Drift Protocol, a Solana-based perpetual futures exchange, draining an undisclosed amount from the protocol.
+Drift's TVL dropped sharply, and the DRIFT token fell 40%.

 How it happened: